Xeozim/advent_of_code_2023/README.md

 The first thing that will probably be helpful is to create RangedMapper objects for the default map behaviour (where a number maps to itself).
 We can do this when we create the Mapping objects by having the code fill in any gaps left by the mappers passed to the constructor.

+...
+To be continued ...

+## Day 6

+This looks much more friendly!
+Nice physicsy question even if the physics are a bit quirky in this world.

+### Part 1

+#### Quadratic Formulas
+This feels like solving equations to me.
+The distance travelled $s$ for a given race is given by
+$(s = (t - h) * h)$ where $t$ is the time available, and $h$ is how long we hold down the button.
+We want to find all the solutions where $s > r$ where $r$ is the current record.

+Lucky for us we know (either by instinct or using the example) that the behaviour is quadratic in nature - it has a single maximum point and falls away equally in both directions.
+So all we have to do is find the point where the equation for $s$ crosses the value of $r$, it will do this twice if there is more than one solution (once on the way up, and again on the way down).

+If we rearrange a bit we can come up with a quadratic equation in the form $ax^2 + bx + c = 0$:

+$r = (t - h) * h$ => $r = -h^2 + th$ => $-h^2 + th - r = 0$

+We can use the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula) to solve this,
+substituting:
+$$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$

+In our case $x$ is $h$, $a=-1$, $b=t$, and $c=-r$*.

+The $\pm$ in the equation will give us two answers (most of the time), which will correspond to the two points where the line $s = (t - h) * h$ crosses $s = r$.

+Let's try this out with the example they use.
+So $t=7$, and $r=9$.
+Solving the quadratic formula gives us two roots: $5.3$ and $1.7$ (rounded to 1 d.p.).
+Because our toy boat race only works in integer values we have to round these.
+In order to get integers which will beat the record we have to round up the lower value and round down the higher one.
+For the example this gives us 2 and 5 as the edges of our record setting zone, the same as they got :tada:.
+Then we can just work out the number of possible record setting values by doing 5 - 2 + 1 (+1 makes the range inclusive) to get 4.

+*: This was updated to $c=-(r+1)$, see note in [Testing](#testing)

+#### Code
+Very long explanation, lets get started on the code.

+We'll parse the input into a series of Race objects, each one with a time and record distance.
+The Race class will implement our logic, calling out to a utility function for solving a quadratic equation

+The input is arranged slightly differently to previous days, each object we want to create is a column rather than a row.
+So we'll have to parse all the rows to get the numbers in each then iterate over them to create objects from the values in each column.

+Everything else is just utilities and testing stuff.

+#### Testing
+On testing it turns out that race 3 is a good indicator (a well chosen example Eric!).
+The solutions to it's quadratic are exactly 10 and 20, so we calculate the range as 10,11,...19,20.
+But these will give us record *equalling* distances, not record beating.
+Slight tweak to the logic to use $c=-(r+1)$ should fix this.